Sheridan, Wyoming, USA

 It may seem difficult to transition from carbon avoidance to carbon removal projects, but companies of all sizes have already begun.
 Boston Consulting Group released a call to action this year for companies to pursue “true net zero,” arguing that companies who don’t will become less competitive and fail to attract the best talent.
 In early 2020, Microsoft laid out a plan to be carbon negative by 2030, including a shift away from avoidance projects and a $1 billion investment in carbon removal technology.
 These companies have all seen the risks of not doing enough and are taking bold action.

 Climate change is the challenge of our lifetime, but global leaders and businesses are in a position to address it.
-The time for avoidance has passed - we must be offsetting our emissions by removing carbon directly from the atmosphere in order to slow global warming.
-That means a company’s offset portfolio should include investments in carbon removal and not simply carbon avoidance - removing 1 ton for every ton that is emitted.
+The time for avoidance has passed - we must be negating our emissions by removing carbon directly from the atmosphere in order to slow global warming.
+That means a company’s net zero portfolio should include investments in carbon removal and not simply carbon avoidance - removing 1 ton for every ton that is emitted.